Considerations for cattle lice management

 In autumn, lice populations on cattle build from their summer low point.
 This is due to temperature and humidity levels becoming more favourable for lice survival on the animals.
 In summer, skin surface temperatures above 37 degrees Celsius stop egg production from adult lice while bright sunlight is also unsuitable for development.
 Peak populations of lice on animals is in winter/early spring.

 The most visible areas of hair loss are generally on the neck, shoulders and along the flanks.
-This becomes more obvious as temperatures cool off and coat’s thickness increases so the environment for lice is more favourable for population increases.
-With increased numbers, the frequency and intensity of rubbing behaviour by cattle escalates.
+This becomes more obvious as temperatures cool off and the coat’s thickness increases so the environment for lice is more favourable for population increases.
+With increased numbers, the frequency and intensity of rubbing behaviour by cattle escalate.

 Young cattle, and those that are under nutritional stress, tend to have higher lice numbers in the autumn/winter period due to immature or suppressed immune responses to lice, but all age groups can have issues.